Acupressure Points for Headache & Migraine Relief with Home Remedies

 Most Important Acupressure Points for Headache & Migraines:

-One can find five explicit areas in the body that help clear meridian blockage so that energy can flow freely throughout one’s body.
-These help to release endorphins, a natural pain-relief killer that the body produces.
+One can identify five specific areas in the body that help clear meridian blockages, allowing energy to flow freely throughout the body.
+These help release endorphins, a natural pain-relieving substance that the body produces.
 These are as follows:

 The Forehead

 Different acupoints, known as Yang points, are found in the face and forehead.
-These acupoints are full of energy produced by the face and head flowing downward.
+These acupoints are rich in energy produced by the flow of energy from the face and head downward.

 The third eye point is found between one’s eyebrows, where the bridge of the nose meets the forehead.
 Applying pressure to these points helps one improve concentration, relieve headaches and eyestrain, and is believed to help with ulcer pains.
-One only needs to use one minute of pressure and then move to the next point, the bright light point.
+One only needs to apply pressure for one minute and then move to the next point, the bright light point.

 More information about Acupressure Points for Constipation